 - Take away resources to use in your classroom.

 - Create or enhance a habitat area on your school grounds.

-All workshops include activities and content that address many of the Common Core and Essential Standards at various grade levels.
 All workshops are conducted in a manner that demonstrates the concept of Science as Inquiry, including working in small groups, conducting investigations, and practicing careful observation.
 Workshop science content is most applicable to the Life Science and Earth Science strands of the Essential Standards.
-However, student interest in the natural world provides a bridge to many other subject areas and concepts in the Common Core Standards: reading informational text, critical thinking and analytical skills, writing, math skills and concepts, and solving real-world problems.
+However, student interest in the natural world provides a bridge to many other subject areas and concepts in the Common Core Standards: reading informational text; critical thinking and analytical skills; writing; math skills and concepts, and solving real-world problems.